Institute for Autism Research at Canisius College

 Autism Research Institute

-Founded by Bernard Rimland, the A.R.I. publishes a quarterly newsletter, the "Autism Research Review International," that covers biomedical and educational research in the field of Autism and related disorders.
-The Autism Research Institute holds Defeat Autism Now (DAN!)
-Conferences twice a year to bring researchers and parents together.
-The ARI is also a good source for books on the biomedical issues in Autism.
+Founded by Bernard Rimland, the A.R.I. publishes a email and print newsletter, the "Autism Research Review International," that covers biomedical and educational research in the field of Autism and related disorders.
 To subscribe to the Autism Research Institute's free monthly e-Newsletter visit Autism.com and click on "subscribe".

 Cleveland Clinic & Autism Research Institute- Continuing Medical Education